 For more science about ATV batteries, check out the May 14, 2019 edition of Mud Sweat & Gears.

 How Can I Keep My ATV Battery Charged?

 Since running your ATV won’t charge it’s battery, what’s the best way to keep your ATV battery from going dead?
 Keep it on charge.
 There are several ways to keep an ATV battery on charge, including solar panels and smart chargers.

 You can keep your ATV batteries charged with solar panels with a wattage between 2.5 and 5W.
 Any higher wattage runs the risk of damaging your battery.
 Even just some sunlight daily will be sufficient to keep the battery topped up.

 Aftermarket “smart chargers” will help extend your ATV’s battery by charging and maintaining them as required without being concerned about an overcharge.
 Smart chargers just need to be plugged in, and they’ll automatically maintain and monitor your ATV’s battery.

-If your battery is dying quickly or frequently, take it to your dealer or mechanic and ask them to run a load test.
+If your battery is dying quickly or frequently, and you’ve given it a really good charge, then you should take it to your dealer or mechanic and ask them to run a load test.
 If the battery itself tests out fine, there may be an issue with the regulator rectifier.
 If it fails, the power produced by that stator may not even be getting to the battery.
 A failing regulator rectifier can also result in excessive voltage being sent into your ATV’s electrical components.
 That may result in bulbs burning out, heated grips staying cold, and batteries being boiled dry.